 The Berlin Papyrus Collection

-The papyrus collection of the National Museums in Berlin is the most significant papyrus collection in Germany and the fifth largest collection of its kind in the world.
-It contains several 10,000 papyri, 7,000 ostraka, over 1,000 pieces of parchment, around 500 pieces of paper, 200 textiles painted and written on with script, over 100 wood and wax tablets, several leather manuscripts and bindings, and one lead tablet.
-About half of these texts are written in Greek, while the rest are written in Egyptian, Latin, Hebrew, Aramaic, Syriac, Arabic, and Persian.
+The papyrus collection of the National Museums in Berlin is the most significant papyrus collection in Germany and one of the five largest collections of its kind in the world.
+It contains several 10,000 papyri, 7,000 ostraka, over 1,000 pieces of parchment, around 500 pieces of paper, 200 textiles painted and written on with script, over 100 wood and wax tablets, several leather manuscripts and bindings, and some lead tablets.
+More than half of these texts are written in Greek, while the rest are written in Egyptian, Latin, Hebrew, Aramaic, Syriac, Arabic, and Persian.
 In addition, there are another 100 papyri and ostraka with drawings and paintings.

 The collection houses a number of important and unique texts.
 Of old-Egyptian literature the collection houses two exemplary manuscripts of the Tale of Sinuhe, the “Dispute between a man and his Ba,” the “Eloquent Peasant,” and the tales of the Papyrus Westcar.
 Among the collection’s Greek literary papyri there is one of the world’s oldest surviving book rolls in Greek language, which dates from the 4th c.
 BCE and contains the musical poem of Timotheus’ ”Persians,” as well as a large fragment of the mostly lost comedy of Menander’s “Cithara Player.”
 Among the documentary pieces, there is a marriage contract from 310 BCE, which represents the earliest dated document written in Greek; a tax exemption from the court of Cleopatra; and the extensive papyrus roll “Gnomon of the Idios Logos,” which served as a handbook for the financial activities of a high Roman tax official, the Idios Logos.
 Among the Latin papyri an important fragment from a senate speech given by the emperor Claudius on judiciary reforms as well as a fragment from Cicero’s defence of Cn.
 Plancius are to be found.